NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 ### Implementation Guidance

 1. The `biolink:publications` edge property MUST be used as the `attribute_type_id` to report publications that support an Edge.
-Each reported edge MUST have at least one Attribute object with `attribute_type_id`:`biolink:publications`

 2. `biolink:publications` are typically referenced using a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/) or
 [URI/URL](https://www.w3.org/Addressing/) but may also be captured as free-text strings.